Louisiana Voodoo: Gris-Gris and healing

-Charms, created to either harm or help, are called gris-gris.
+Charms, created to either harm or help, were called gris-gris.
+This term derives from West Africa, where related words are widespread among many ethnic and linguistic groups, but in North America was restricted to the lower Mississippi River Valley and a strip along the Gulf of Mexico near the river's mouth.
+In the Mississippi River Valley, references to gris-gris first date from the 1750s.

+Another term, Zinzin, sometimes referring to positive charms, derives from the Bamana language.
+Another term, Wanga, was more commonly used for harmful charms in Voodoo and probably derives from West Central Africa, where the terms oganga and nganga were used for priests in Kikongo.

+Some gris-gris comprised animal body parts; a gris-gris created in 1773, and which was reportedly intended to kill someone, was made from the gall and heart of an alligator.

 A common charm for protection or luck would consist of material wrapped up in red flannel and worn around the neck.

+Brick dust was also a distinctive feature in the ritual practices of the lower Mississippi River Valley.
+There are early 20th-century accounts of brick dust being used for washing floors of a business to increase custom, or to scrub a doorstep to protect the household from curses.
+The brick dust used was red, a color which in much of Africa is associated with the spirit world.

-Touchstone believed that gris-gris that caused actual harm did so either through the power of suggestion or by the fact that they contained poisons which the victim was exposed to.
+Touchstone believed that gris-gris that caused actual harm did so either through the power of suggestion or by the fact that they contained poisons to which the victim was exposed.

 One example of a Voodoo curse was to place an object inside the pillow of the victim.
 Another involves placing a coffin (sometimes a small model; sometimes much larger) inscribed with the victim's name on their doorstep.
 In other instances, Voodoo practitioners sought to hex others by placing black crosses, salt, or mixtures incorporating mustard, lizards, bones, oil, and grave dust on a victim's doorstep.
 To counter these hexes, some people cleaned their doorstep or sprinkled it with powdered brick.
-Despite its name, the idea of the "Voodoo doll" has little to do with either Louisiana Voodoo or Haitian Vodou; it derives from the European tradition of poppets.
-It is possible that the act of inserting pins into a human-shaped doll to cause harm was erroneously linked to African-derived traditions due to a misunderstanding of the nkisi nkondi of Bakongo religion.

-Healing plays a prominent role in 21st century Louisiana Voodoo.
-Various shops, called botanicas, exist in New Orleans to sell herbs and other material for use in these preparations.

-Glassman has produced her own New Orleans Voodoo Tarot, a tarot card set for use in divination.